 What does "agreed value" mean?

 First, it's important to understand how a "traditional" car insurance policy is valued.
-The second you drive your car off the lot, the value begins to depreciate, meaning the cost to replace and repair will decrease.
-Because of that, traditional auto insurance policies protect based on an "actual cash value" or "stated value" which can leave you with a smaller payout than you originally anticipated.
+The second you drive your car off the lot, its value begins to depreciate, meaning the cost of repairs and replacement will decrease.
+Because of that, traditional auto insurance policies provide protection based on an "actual cash value" or "stated value," which can leave you with a smaller payout than you originally anticipated.

 In the end, agreed value is a better form of valuation for both the car collector and the insurer, and finding the right insurer who understands this is important.